Based on your location it seems like you might be looking for the Canadian site.

-It’s obviously important to keep things clean.
-It keeps germs, bacteria, and viruses (we’re looking at you Coronavirus) at bay and your family healthy and happy.
-But all that cleaning can have an unfortunate side effect, other than dry hands.
-Dangerous chemicals (VOC’s) are released into the air when you spray disinfectant, wipe a surface with bleach, or even vacuum the carpet.
-The CDC lists out some of the common symptoms that these chemicals can cause and they don’t sound pleasant.
-VOC’s can cause burning eyes, skin irritations or rashes, nausea, headache, dizziness, and even fatigue.
-For with respiratory issues like asthma, the symptoms can be worse.
+Dangerous chemicals (VOCs) are released into the air when you spray disinfectant, wipe a surface with bleach, or even vacuum the carpet.
+The CDC lists some common symptoms these chemicals can cause, and they don’t sound pleasant.
+VOCs can cause burning eyes, skin irritations or rashes, nausea, headache, dizziness, and even fatigue.
+For respiratory issues like asthma, the symptoms can be worse.

-So, that lemony fresh smell you’re breathing in after wiping down the toilet may not actually be a good smell to have lingering around.
+So, that lemony fresh smell you’re breathing in after wiping down the toilet may not be good to have linger.

 The same applies to your kitchen range hood – assuming it vents to the outside and doesn’t recirculate.
-When frying up some bacon, searing a pork chop, or deep-frying chicken, you’re releasing tiny droplets of oil and smoke into the air.
-It’s hard enough cleaning it off the stove, imagine that stuff coating your lungs.
+When frying up some bacon, searing a pork chop, or deep-frying chicken, you release tiny oil droplets and smoke into the air.
+It’s hard enough cleaning it off the stove; imagine that stuff coating your lungs.
 Turn your range hood on before cooking and leave it on for 20 minutes after.
 The same applies to cleaning.
-To get all that grease and bacteria from raw meat cleaned up you’re probably using some fairly powerful cleaning supplies.
-Turn that range hood on full blast before, during, and for 20 minutes after you clean to make sure you’re not filling your lungs with harsh chemicals.
+To clean up all that grease and bacteria from raw meat, you’re probably using some fairly powerful cleaning supplies.
+Turn that range hood on full blast before, during, and for 20 minutes after cleaning to ensure you’re not filling your lungs with harsh chemicals.

 Keep cleaning.
 Ventilate your home.
 Stay healthy.